quiverteam/Engine/README.md

 4. Run src/materialsystem/stdshaders/buildallshaders.bat, then build stdshader projects.

 5. Edit game/make_dir_junction.bat with your HL2 install directory if needed and Run.
-This is needed because the VPK support is a bit different from Source 2013, so if you have too many and/or too long search paths, you will hit the a limit in V_AppendSlash.
-This will hopefully be fixed soon.
+This is used so you don't add absolute paths into the gameinfo.txt file for loading assets.

 You can run the engine with run_mod_hl2.bat or run_hl2r.bat.